MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 > [!IMPORTANT]
 > You must be an application administrator, cloud application administrator, or global administrator in your Azure tenant to complete this step.

-To acquire the tokens required to call the APIs, you must use Azure AD applications.
-You can configure this by following these steps.
+To acquire the tokens required to call the APIs, you must configure and use Azure AD applications as detailed below.

 ### Configure Azure AD applications

 To configure Azure AD applications, follow these steps.

 1. In the left navigation pane of the Fraud Protection portal, select **Integration \> Create Azure AD Application \> Setup now**.
 1. Complete the form to create your app.
-It is recommended that you create one Azure AD application for each environment that you want to integrate with Fraud Protection.
+It's recommended that you create one Azure AD application for each environment that you want to integrate with Fraud Protection.
 1. Enter or select values for the following required fields:
     1. **Application display name** - Give your application a descriptive name.
 Maximum length is 93 characters.
     1. **Environment** - Choose whether this application should call your production or integration (sandbox) endpoint.
     1. **Authentication method** - Choose whether you would like to authenticate via certificate or a secret (password).
-1. For the certificate method, do the following:
+1. For the certificate method:
     1. Select **Choose file** to upload the public key.
 (The matching private key is required when you acquire tokens.)
     1. Select **Secret** to automatically generate a password after the application has been created.
-1. When you are done filling in the fields above, select **Create application**.
+1. When you're done filling in the fields above, select **Create application**.
 The confirmation screen summarizes your app's name, ID, and the certificate thumbprint or secret, depending on your authentication method.

 > [!IMPORTANT]
 > Please save your secret or certificate thumbprint information for future reference.
 The secret will only be displayed once.

-### Create an additional application
+### Create another application

-To create an additional application, select **Create another application**.
+To create another application, select **Create another application**.
 You can create as many apps as necessary to run API calls in each of your environments.

 ### Manage existing Azure AD applications